Raghav-56/Resume/README.md

 ## License

-This project is for personal use.
-Feel free to use the template for your own resume. though, I'd really appreciate it if you could give me credit in your project.
+This is for personal use.
+Feel free to use the template for your own resume.
+Though, I'd really appreciate it if you could give me credit, even a thank you makes my day.